FAQ - Clinics and Externships

 What Will Hurt My Chances of Being Selected?Top

 Four things will definitely hurt your chances of being selected.
 First, do not miss the deadline.
 The online application system will not accept applications after the deadline.
 Therefore, don't wait until the last minute to submit your application--allow time for the unexpected.
 Second, be sure to provide all requested information and include all required attachments.
 Incomplete applications will most likely be discarded.
-Third, do not attempt to lobby for placement in a clinic or internship program through recommendations from judges, faculty, alumni, etc. Overseeing professors will not consider outside recommendations and discourage such efforts.
+Third, do not attempt to lobby for placement in a clinic or Externship program through recommendations from judges, faculty, alumni, etc. Overseeing professors will not consider outside recommendations and discourage such efforts.
 Fourth, provide thoughtful reasons for wishing to participate in a particular program, as glib or cursory reasons will negatively impact your chances of being selected.
 (See "What Is a Statement of Interest?" section below.)

 What Is a Statement of Interest?Top

 A statement of interest is a short statement describing the student's rationale for desiring placement in a particular program.
 If it has been a student's life-long dream to be a defense attorney ever since he or she read To Kill a Mockingbird, the student should definitely mention this in his or her statement of interest for the Public Defender Clinic.
-Yet, even if a student has no idea what he or she wants to do after law school, but believes that a particular clinic or internship experience might help the student decide, it is perfectly acceptable to state this as a reason for desiring placement in a particular program.
+Yet, even if a student has no idea what he or she wants to do after law school, but believes that a particular clinic or Externship experience might help the student decide, it is perfectly acceptable to state this as a reason for desiring placement in a particular program.
 Students should be honest about their motivations, but avoid making statements that would lead a reasonable person (i.e., the overseeing professor for the program to which they are applying) to believe that the student's interest in the program is insufficient to motivate the student to do his or her best.
 Students should submit a statement of interest for each program to which they apply.
 Statements need not be lengthy - usually, a paragraph to a single page will suffice.
 All statements of interest must be contained in a single, PDF file.
 Each statement should be preceded with a heading that contains the name of the program(s) to which the statement pertains.

 How Are Students Selected?Top

-Most students are selected for placement by the program's overseeing professor based upon factors such as student preference, GPA, performance in relevant coursework, evidence of interest, background, past participation in a clinic or internship, and graduation date.
-However, for some programs, such as the United States Court of Appeals for Veterans Claims Internship, students are selected by the court after interviewing with a judge.
+Most students are selected for placement by the program's overseeing professor based upon factors such as student preference, GPA, performance in relevant coursework, evidence of interest, background, past participation in a clinic or Externship, and graduation date.
+However, for some programs, such as the United States Court of Appeals for Veterans Claims Externship, students are selected by the court after interviewing with a judge.
 See the Application Requirements section of the Program Outlines for specific information on each program.

 How Are Students Notified of Their Selection?Top

-Students are notified of their selection for participation in a clinic or internship program, via email.
+Students are notified of their selection for participation in a clinic or externship program, via email.
 If applicable, the email will also include instructions for complying with the program's background check or certification requirement.

 Can I Be Denied Participation, Even If I Meet the Minimum Requirements?Top